 Flange screwed to the round pedestal dining table base with screws 1 inch (2.5 cm).
 The thickness of the flange will prevent the screws out the other side of the plywood.
 A second flange positioned in the center of the table at the bottom and mark the holes for the screws.
 Drill pilot holes in the pencil marks, being careful not to cross the table.
 Screwing the second flange to the bottom of the table, using screws that go with the thickness of the table.
 Again, the thickness of the flange will prevent penetrate the surface of the table.
 Set aside the table for now.

-This gallery is about build round dining table, how to build a round dining table, pedestal round dining table, round pedestal dining table, round pedestal dining, pedestal dining table, round pedestal, dining table, pedestal dining.
+This gallery main ideas build round dining table, how to build a round dining table, pedestal round dining table, round pedestal dining table, round pedestal dining, pedestal dining table, round pedestal, dining table, pedestal dining.